OpenMDAO/pyCycle/README.md

 ## Installation

-clone this repo, then use pip to install:
+clone this repo, and checkout the specific version you want to run:

+    git clone git@github.com:OpenMDAO/pyCycle.git
+    cd pyCycle

+You can see a list of all versions in the repo via:

+    git tag

+Select one of those tags (e.g. 3.0.0)

+    git checkout 3.0.0

+or for pyCycle V3.1.0:

+    git checkout 3.1.0

+Use pip to install:

     pip install pyCycle